How to Prevent a Drug Overdose

 Substance abuse is a serious problem, not just in the United States but all over the world.
 The Centers for Disease Control and Prevention (CDC) reports that, among people ages 12 and older, about 10.2 percent have abused any illicit drug – such as marijuana, heroin, or LSD – in the past month; among that same group, 2.5 percent abused a therapeutic drug for a nonmedical reason.
 Between 2008 and 2011, there were 1.1 million admissions to the emergency room for drug poisoning of any kind.
 Those who overdosed and were sent to the ER were most commonly between 20 and 34 years old.
 About one-quarter of those admissions resulted in longer-term hospital admission.

-Drug Overdoses in the US
+What Are the Main Causes Of Drug Overdoses in the US?

 Among those admissions, almost 25 percent of drug poisonings involved heroin, methadone, and other related narcotics.
 Over 27 percent of admissions involved tranquilizers, sedatives, and sedative-hypnotics.
 The remaining 48.3 percent of admissions involved other substances, including meth, cocaine, or bath salts.
 Several of them involved drug combinations, such as mixing benzodiazepines and opioids, which can be deadly.